chrushr/MQM/README.md

 Value 0 represents that tree depth of a k-d tree is 1. <br />

 **Output Format:** <br />
+The output format of this program is also a geojson format that includes coordinates of all grids <br />
+and the number of counts.

 **Result:** <br />
 The program yields two types of results: histograms and geojson files.